-Tears Flow For Electrocuted NPP Boys
+Tears flow for electrocuted NPP boys

 Last Wednesday, the two departed party members tried to erect a campaign billboard of the Sunyani East Member of Parliament (MP) at Abesim near Sunyani, but when they raised the billboard, the metal plate touched the cable and both of them got electrocuted.

-Yesterday's ceremony was witnessed by some national officers of the party, including National Youth Organizer, Sammy Awuku; Campaign Strategist, Dan Kwaku Botwe, Member of Parliament (MP) for Okere, who represented the NPP flag bearer, Nana Addo Dankwa Akufo-Addo and his running mate, Dr. Mahamudu Bawumia.
+The ceremony was witnessed by some national officers of the party, including National Youth Organizer, Sammy Awuku; Campaign Strategist, Dan Kwaku Botwe, Member of Parliament (MP) for Okere, who represented the NPP flagbearer, Nana Addo Dankwa Akufo-Addo and his running mate, Dr. Mahamudu Bawumia.

 Some MPs from the region – Freda Prempeh, Tano North; Ameyaw Cheremey, Sunyani East, whose campaign billboard the deceased were trying to erect, and other regional party executives came to pay their last respects.